plebbit/plebbit-js/README.md

 const post = await plebbit.getComment(commentCid)
 post.on('update', async updatedPost => {
   let replies
-  if (updatedPost.sortedCommentsCids?.new) {
+  if (updatedPost.sortedRepliesCids?.new) {
-    // sorted replies are not always available, for example if the post only has a few replies replies = await plebbit.getSortedComments(updatedPost.sortedCommentsCids.new) }
+    // sorted replies are not always available, for example if the post only has a few replies replies = await plebbit.getSortedComments(updatedPost.sortedRepliesCids.new) }
   else {
-    // the hot algorithm is always preloaded by default and can be used as fallback replies = updatedPost.sortedComments.hot
+    // the hot algorithm is always preloaded by default and can be used as fallback replies = updatedPost.sortedReplies.hot
   }
   console.log(replies)
 })